MikeAllison/craft-beer-locator/README.md

 # brewery-finder
-JavaScript app using Google services to find breweries in a specified area (but search settings can be modified to search for almost anything)
+JavaScript app using Google services, HTML5 geolocation, localStorage, and sessionStorage to find breweries in a specified area (but search settings can be modified to search for almost anything)

 #### Search Settings